ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Resistance to denial-of-service is implementation specific.

-Actors should independently keep their own record of the Signed Statements they issue, endorse, verify, or audit.
+Actors may want to independently keep their own record of the Signed Statements they issue, endorse, verify, or audit.

 ### Confidentiality and privacy.